bigskysoftware/htmx/www/examples/bulk-update.md

   }
 ```

-You can see a working examle of this code below.
+You can see a working example of this code below.

 <style scoped="">
   .htmx-settling tr.deactivate td {